Ethical Investing Philosophy

 Proxy Voting Guidelines

-According to the Forum for Sustainable and Responsible Investment, of which Azzad is a member, the total amount of assets involved in some form of socially responsible strategy was more than $8.7 trillion as of 2016.
-That’s more than one out of every five dollars under professional management in the United States.
-From 2014 and 2016, assets managed in SRI strategies increased by 33%.
+According to the Forum for Sustainable and Responsible Investment, of which Azzad is a member, the total amount of assets involved in some form of socially responsible strategy was more than $12 trillion as of 2018.
+That’s more than one out of every four dollars under professional management in the United States.
+From 2016 and 2018, assets managed in SRI strategies increased by 38%.
 Azzad’s ethically screened investments are part of this fast-growing trend.